EnterpriseDB/tpa/docs/src/platform-bare.md

 You must ensure that

-1. TPAexec can ssh to the instance as `ansible_user`
+1. TPA can ssh to the instance as `ansible_user`
 2. The `ansible_user` has sudo access on the instance

 ## SSH access

-In the example above, TPAexec will ssh to `xyzzy@192.0.2.1` to access the instance.
+In the example above, TPA will ssh to `xyzzy@192.0.2.1` to access the instance.

-By default, TPAexec will run `ssh-keygen` to generate a new SSH keypair in your cluster directory.
+By default, TPA will run `ssh-keygen` to generate a new SSH keypair in your cluster directory.
 The private key is named `id_cluster_name` and the public key is stored in `id_cluster_name.pub`.